digideskio/coogie.github.io/source/_posts/2015-01-04-oscailte-2-dot-0-and-open-source.markdown

 <h2 class="title--indent">Octopress 3 and Open Source</h2>
 So, with [Octopress 3][10] just around the corner, I do have plans to migrate Oscailte over to support it.
-I have no idea how much work is involced in doing so, I haven't even had the time to sit down and check out Octopress 3 for myself, but it will happen.
+I have no idea how much work is involved in doing so, I haven't even had the time to sit down and check out Octopress 3 for myself, but it will happen.
 If there's one thing that this project has done for me, it's help bolster my love for Open Source and make me want to keep giving back!